What High P/E Ratio Means to the Value of a Stock

-At its core, the basic definition for the intrinsic value of every asset in the world is simple: It is all of the cash flows that will be generated by that asset discounted back to the present moment at an appropriate rate that factors in opportunity cost (typically measured against the risk-free U.S. Treasury) and inflation.
+At its core, the basic definition of the intrinsic value of every asset in the world is simple: It is all of the cash flows that will be generated by that asset discounted back to the present moment at an appropriate rate that factors in opportunity cost (typically measured against the risk-free U.S. Treasury) and inflation.

-By focusing only on those opportunities that are clearly and squarely in your circle of competence and you know to be better than average, Graham believed you had a much higher likelihood of experiencing satisfactory, if not more-than-satisfactory, results over long periods of time.
+Figuring out how to apply that to individual stocks can be extremely difficult depending upon the nature and economics of the particular business.
+But by focusing only on those opportunities clearly in your circle of competence that you know to be better than average, Benjamin Graham, father of the security analysis industry, believed you had a much higher likelihood of experiencing satisfactory, if not more-than-satisfactory, results over long periods.

 This is also why intelligent investors must distinguish between the reported net income figure and true, “economic” profit or “owner” earnings as Warren Buffett has called it.
-These figures represent the amount of cash that the owner could take out of the business and reinvest elsewhere, spend on necessities or luxuries or donate to charity.
+These figures represent the amount of cash that the owner could take out of the business and reinvest elsewhere, spend on necessities or luxuries, or donate to charity.

 That is the reason capital-intensive enterprises are typically anathema to long-term investors, as they realize very little of their reported income will translate into tangible, liquid wealth because of an important basic truth: Over the long-term, the rise in an investor’s net worth is limited to the return on equity generated by the underlying company.

 Anything else, such as relying on a bull market or that the next person in line will pay more for the company than you (the appropriately dubbed “greater fool” theory) is inherently speculative.

-The result of this fundamental viewpoint is that two businesses might have identical earnings of $10 million, yet Company ABC may generate only $5 million and the other, Company XYZ, $20 million in “owner earnings."
+The result of this fundamental view is that two businesses might have identical earnings of $10 million, yet Company ABC may generate only $5 million and the other, Company XYZ, $20 million in “owner earnings."
 Therefore, Company XYZ could have a price-to-earnings ratio four times higher than its competitor ABC yet still be trading at the same valuation.

 The danger with this approach is that, if taken too far, as human psychology is apt to do, any basis for rational valuation is quickly thrown out the window.
 Typically, if you are paying more than 15x earnings for a company in an ordinary interest-rate environment (20x per earnings in a sustained record-breaking low-interest-rate environment), you need to seriously examine the underlying assumptions you have for its future profitable and intrinsic value.
-With that said, a wholesale rejection of shares over that price is not wise.

 The Ideal Compromise When Looking at P/E Ratios